-On June 30, 2021, as a result of the Closing, the Company assumed a total of 18,901,290 warrants previously issued by LACQ.
-The warrants provide holders the right to purchase common stock at a strike price of \$11.50 per share and expire June 30, 2026, five years following the completion of the merger.
+(a) On June 30, 2021, as a result of the Closing, the Company assumed a total of 18,901,290 warrants previously issued by LACQ.
+The warrants provide holders the right to purchase common stock at a strike price of between \$10.00 and \$11.50 per share and expire June 30, 2026, five years following the completion of the Business Combination.
 A total of 10,000,000 of the outstanding warrants are public warrants which trade on the OTC Pink Open Market under the ticker symbol ENSCW.
 The remaining 8,901,290 warrants are private warrants with restrictions on transfer and which have the right to a cashless exercise at the option of the holder.